Are Jigsaw Puzzles The New Adult Coloring Books?

 Advertisement

 It is.
-The jigsaw market is growing globally, and is expected to reach $730 million by 2024, MarketWatch reports.
+The jigsaw market is growing globally, and is expected to reach £554m ($730 million) by 2024, MarketWatch reports.
 Plus, there’s a strangely satisfying subreddit entirely full of pictures of completed puzzles.

-And just like the adult coloring book craze of 2015, this trend is being driven at least in part by jigsaw puzzles' ability to bust stress.
+And just like the adult colouring book craze of 2015, this trend is being driven at least in part by jigsaw puzzles' ability to bust stress.
 Research suggests that puzzles may help your brain, and even potentially prevent cognitive disorders as you age.
 Anecdotal evidence suggests they help with anxiety.
-They may even help you fall asleep at night, says Jim Horne, Ph.D., professor emeritus of psychophysiology at Loughborough University in England and the author of Sleeplessness.
+They may even help you fall asleep at night, says Dr Jim Horne, professor emeritus of psychophysiology at Loughborough University and the author of Sleeplessness.

 “It’s a bizarre recommendation,” Horne acknowledges, but still advises people try it if they're consistently stressed at night.
 Looking for matching pieces takes your mind off your worries, he says.
 “It’s a great distraction.
 It might sound pointless, but it’s even more pointless to lie there at night thinking about trying to go to sleep."